p4-team/ctf/2017-05-18-confidence-finals/keygenme/README.md

 assert (b + 0x31337) % drgns == 0
 ```

 Reversing it should be easy enough, right?
-Well, not for me - I wasted around 40 minutes, because I forgot -1 inside modinv.
-But leaving small mishappens aside, this code worked pretty well:
+Well, not for me - I wasted around 40 minutes, because at first I forgot that `-1` inside modinv.
+But leaving small mishappens aside, this code finally worked:

 ```
 def get_for(b):